Lead Teacher, Adult Education

 Lead Teachers are part of the adult education team at Briya Public Charter School — a leading two-generation education program serving immigrant parents and their young children in Washington, D.C.
 Briya is a Tier One Public Charter School, consistently achieving the highest educational outcomes through its innovative, family-centric programming.

-The core adult education program is comprised of three highly integrated areas of study: English, parenting, and digital literacy.
-The curriculum prepares students with the knowledge, skills, and attitudes necessary to navigate their community as effective parents, employees, and citizens.
-Our integrated ESL-DL-Child Development adult education classes are taught by a Lead Teacher and an Associate Teacher.
-Briya offers a learning environment with a variety of technology available to enhance daily lessons and activities.
-Briya also offers high quality early education for children 0-5 and workforce development programs for advanced adult students who wish to pursue career-ready certifications.
+The core adult education program is comprised of three highly integrated areas of study: English for Speakers of Other Languages (ESOL), digital literacy, and child development.
+The curriculum prepares students with the knowledge, skills, and attitudes necessary to thrive as parents, employees, and community members.
+Briya also offers high-quality early education for children 0-5, a high school diploma program (through the National Education Diploma Program)for students in the highest ESOL level, and workforce development programs for advanced adult students who wish to pursue career-ready certifications.

 Briya has a strategic partnership with Mary’s Center, a Federally Qualified Health Center, further strengthening student families with comprehensive medical, dental, and social services.

-- Develop and implement daily Adult Education lesson plans and weekly parenting lesson plans that adhere to the ESL and DL Standards & Curriculum with fidelity.
-Plans will follow best practices in instructional design by including objectives, student centered instructional activities with differentiated instruction, and assessment, all of which are appropriate to the skill level, needs, and interests of the students in the program.
-Utilize effective strategies that provide opportunities for student learning and active engagement in the learning process, incorporating contemporary tools, technologies, and resources.
+- Develop and implement daily adult education lesson plans and weekly child development lesson plans that adhere to the ESOL and Digital Literacy Standards & Curriculum with fidelity.
+Plans will follow best practices in instructional design by including objectives, student-centered activities with differentiated instruction, and assessment, all of which are appropriate to the skill level, needs, and interests of students.
+Use effective strategies that provide opportunities for student learning and active engagement in the learning process, incorporating contemporary tools, technologies, and resources.
 Plans will include the role and responsibilities of each teacher within the classroom.

 - Integrate the Equipped for the Future Standards, Comprehensive Adult Student Assessment System (CASAS) Competencies, CASAS Content Standards, Common Core State Standards, and College and Career Readiness Standards into goal-setting and instruction.